 In this course students will learn the skills needed to become a patient care assistant.
-The course is divided into the following sections: Basic Patient Care, Compliance and Safety, Infection Control, Skills lab, PCA clinical experience.
-Terms Offered: As needed
+The course is divided into the following sections: Basic Patient Care, Compliance and Safety, Infection Control, Skills lab.
+PCA clinical experience.

-ALH112 Essentials of Anatomy and Physiology I
+Essentials of Anatomy and Physiology I ALH112